 This program offered by College of Arts & Sciences

-The coursework in legal studies is designed to provide students with a broad understanding of the legal environment in which individuals, businesses, and the judiciary operate.
-This major should be attractive to those individuals (for example, managers, teachers, government employees, and legal assistants) who need additional legal knowledge to function more effectively.
+The coursework for the master of arts (MA) in legal studies is designed to provide students with a broad understanding of the legal environment in which individuals, businesses, and the judiciary operate.
+This degree should be attractive to those individuals who need additional legal knowledge to function more effectively (for example, managers, teachers, government employees, and legal assistants).
 The program in legal studies does not prepare students for the practice of law, and its graduates are not eligible for admission to the bar.

 MA degree-seeking students with a declared major in legal studies may seek, concurrently with the degree, a certificate in paralegal studies.
 Some of the coursework is applied toward both the degree and the certificate.
 Students who are interested in the certificate program should refer to Graduate Certificates.

-- Demonstrate the fundamentals of legal reasoning and analysis.
+- Utilize critical thinking strategies for legal reasoning and analysis.

-- Master the skills and knowledge necessary for understanding legal issues working from both theoretical and practical applications.
+- Integrate the skills and knowledge necessary for understanding legal issues working from both theoretical and practical applications.

-- Distinguish the significant role that legal assistants have in the legal world and perform the practical skills necessary to function in it.
+- Analyze the significant role that legal assistants have in the legal world.

-The 39 credit hours required for the MA degree must include the following courses for a major in legal studies:
+The 39 credit hours required for the MA degree in legal studies must include the following courses:

 - LEGL 5000 Introduction to Legal Studies (Requisite Course) (3 hours)